LeeRiking/CanExsp/README.md

 The other two python files are used for text data preprocessing.

 Prediction code is written with matlab.
-And it is began from "RunMainfortimeseries.m"
+And it is began from "RunMainfortimeseries.m".